![]() |

 Installing Shimano splined crank arms I have seen a lot of damage Shimano splined crank arms out there and it looks like the problem is a simple one.
 When people start to install a crank arm that was pulled off using the one key release system that comes on a lot of upper end Shimano cranks.
 People try and put it back on with out removing the one key release system and it can be hard to feel for those splines.
 I always remove the one key release system with the little pin tool you get with the cranks or use the tips of a set of small needle nose pliers.
 It take a little longer but if you do not there is a good chance that you will slice a little of the aluminum spline in the crank and then you will get a nice creak that will never go away.

 Pedal Threads.
 Even though I have never had a pedal come out from a crank that I installed new it happens a lot around here in Scotch Plains, I will not point any fingers.
 But, if the threads are greased and the pedals are tightened up correctly they just do not come out.
 If it does come out here is really only two things you can do one is buy another crank arm and the second is tap it out over size and in stall a treaded insert.
 I recently met some one that tried this method of melting at low temp a alloy of aluminum and some unknown metal with a propane torch and re cut the threads and it lasted only one day.
-So we are back to the insert but I will also say it is not very expensive and I have never had one of those fail yet.
+So we are back to the insert but I will also say it is expensive but I have never had one of those fail yet.
 Where is that piece of wood to knock on.

 Rapid Rise rear derailleurs by Shimano.
 For years now many component companies have tried to come up with a fix for the fact that the two shift levers on a bike work opposite of each other.
 It is not a problem to people that have enough miles on a bike but does seem to cause some concern to new riders.
 Years ago a company called Suntour came up with a fix to change the action of the front derailleur.
 It would pull the chain from the larger chainrings to the smaller ones.
 It did not do it well because a spring had to push the chain back up to the larger rings and under any kind of load it just did not work well.
 It was popular with low end bikes and if the rider wanted the derailleur could be changed to a standard one and because the shift lever was friction it was perfect again.
 Now enter the modern era "INDEX".
 Shimano did the same idea except they did it to the rear derailleur and named it "Rapid Rise".
 It works well the only problem I see is the same problem as before under load the spring will not push it back up as well.
 But with Shimano's pick up point on the gears it is much better then the older systems.
 The problem is with compatibility.
 There is none.
 I have put a non Rapid Rise rear derailleur on a Rapid Rise shifter and it worked the numbers just did not run true.
 So if you have to replace your rear derailleur or you shift lever make sure to get one that will work on the system you have because you can not switch or change the parts to the other way.